 In 1961 he began to paint on a full-time basis.
 During the early 1960s Ryman spent time with other artists whose studios were on the Bowery, including Tom Doyle, Eva Hesse, Sol LeWitt, and Sylvia and Robert Mangold.
-At this time Ryman began executing his first paintings on metal, a support he would employ frequently.
-In 1966 Ryman’s work was included in Systemic Painting at the Solomon R. Guggenheim Museum in New York.
+At this time Ryman began executing his first paintings on metal, a support he went on to employ frequently.
+In 1966 Ryman’s work was included in the Systemic Painting exhibition at the Solomon R. Guggenheim Museum in New York.
 The artist’s first solo exhibition took place at the Paul Bianchini Gallery in New York in 1967.
 Two years later Ryman was included in When Attitudes Become Form, a seminal exhibition of works by Minimalist and Conceptual artists organized by the Kunsthalle Bern.
-Throughout his career Ryman has isolated the most basic components of painting and experimented with their variations.
+Throughout his career Ryman isolated the most basic components of painting and experimented with their variations.